vesta-webtrees-2-custom-modules/vesta_common/docs/LocationData.md

 ### Migrating data

 Additional data fixes, e.g. for migrating webtrees geographic data to shared places, will be provided in future versions of the 'Shared Places' module.
+All GEDCOM files containing _LOC-records exported from other programs should be importable directly.

 ## First Steps